S4NCHOPANZ4/system-analysis/README.md

 # Workshop III

-## 💉 Blood Vessel Simulation - Cellular Automaton in Python
+## 💉 Kidney Blood Vessel Simulation - Cellular Automaton in Python

 This project simulates the growth and behavior of blood vessels using a **cellular automaton** built with **Python** and **Tkinter**.
 It models arteries, healthy vessels, aneurysms, cell death, hypoxia, and vessel regeneration.